Legal

 The Seller agrees to transfer, and the Buyer agrees to acquire, the following assets included with the store in the deal: the assets listed in the deal.
 The Seller warrants these are all of the assets required to operate the business as described in the listing.

-3. Price and payment via Escrow.com
+3. Price and protected payment

 4. Platform success fee